-A good web page load speed is an essential factor for a website’s success.
+A good web page load speed is an essential factor for a web page’s success.
 Nobody likes to wait, much less to waste time waiting for the information they are looking for to show up on the screen.
-If you don’t want to lose visits or sales in your eCommerce site, it is very important you make sure your web page loads as fast as possible.
+That is why, in order to avoid losing visits and sales, it is very important to decrease page loading times as much as possible.

-Reasons that may be decreasing your web load speed
+Reasons that may be decreasing your web page load time

 Insufficient disk speed

-In the case of Public Cloud solutions, it is sometimes possible to find the issue of oversubscription and “noisy neighbors”, which can make you deploy more computing resources than you really need.
-That is why it is important to properly analyze your needs before choosing a suitable cloud solution.
-In many cases, the best option is to guarantee the availability of resources by using a good Private Cloud solution.
+This also applies to cloud solutions.
+Oversubscription issues on public cloud environments can lead to deploying unnecessary, additional computing resources.
+That is why it is important to properly analyze your business needs before choosing a suitable cloud solution.
+In many cases, the best option is to guarantee the availability of resources by using a quality Private Cloud solution.

-When a server seems to be overloaded, the easiest thing to do is increasing its resources for achieving a better performance.
-However, this isn’t always the best solution as you might come to a point of inflection where performance doesn’t improve.
-In such case, you should consider an architecture that allows load balancing the different services.
+When a server seems to be overloaded, the easiest thing to do is increasing its resources for achieving better performance.
+However, this is not always the best solution as you might come to a point of inflection where performance does no longer improve.
+In such a case, it is recommended to consider an architecture that allows load balancing services.

-Using images that aren’t optimized for the web
+Using images that are not optimized for the web

 In addition to aspects related to the server, there are other less technical elements that can also have an impact on a web page load speed.
 One of the most important aspects is the size of images.
-If you are using images that aren’t optimized for the web and are too heavy, they will take a long time to load — apart from taking too much space in the hosting.
-It is important to optimize all images in order to achieve a better web load speed.
+Heavy images will take a long time to load — apart from taking too much space in the hosting environment.
+Therefore, optimizing all images is an easy way to improve a web page load speed.

 Not using a caching system

-Everyone has ever heard about caching systems, but just a few normally use it.
+Everyone has heard about caching systems.
+However, just a few normally use it.
 Cache can be defined as a direct access to content stored in a way it can be displayed faster than if it had to be requested to the server.
-CMS such as WordPress, Joomla or Prestashop have cache modules and plugins that can considerably improve the load speed.
+CMS such as WordPress, Joomla or Prestashop have cache modules and plugins that can considerably improve web page load speed.
 You can also install cache complements at server level for a better machine performance.

 Lack of optimization in SQL queries

-A low optimization of the queries to databases can also worsen the web load speed.
-Among the numerous reasons that can slow down a query, not implementing MySQL indexes is among the most common ones.
+A low optimization of the queries to databases can also worsen web page load speed.
+Not implementing MySQL indexes is among the most common reasons that can slow down a query.
 Indexes allow developers to localize records in SQL tables immediately.
 Moreover, they are specially intended to research elements among a big quantity of records.
-When not using indexes, MySQL takes a lot of time to return results as it has to spend more time to localize the information.
+When not using indexes, MySQL takes a lot of time to return results as it has to spend more time localizing the information.

 Not investing in a system administrator

-Last but not least, we want to comment on the importance of a good system administration.
-Sysadmin is a key investment that can lead you to grow without limits or to make little progress.
+Last but not least, we want to comment on the importance of relying on a good system administration service.
+Sysadmin is a key investment that can lead your business to grow without limits or to make little progress.

-When taking the leap to a more complex infrastructure with VPS, dedicated servers or cloud solutions, you need to think carefully about the system administration.
-Choosing the right team of system administrators will help you define the best system architecture.
-If you want your web page or eCommerce site to be the fastest one for your customers — as well as for Google and its SEO, make sure you rely on true system experts.
+When taking the leap to a more complex infrastructure with VPS, dedicated servers or cloud solutions, you need to think carefully about system administration.
+Choosing the right team will help you define the best system architecture.
+If you want your web page or eCommerce site to be the fastest possible for your customers — as well as for Google and SEO, make sure you rely on true system experts.

 How to increase your web page load speed?